Planning for Full Global Digital Carnet Adoption by 2028

 During the current rollout phase, paper and digital carnets must be used together to ensure compliance and avoid delays.
 Key points to note

-Activation requirements: Both the paper and digital carnet must be activated with HMRC before travel.
+Activation requirements: Both the paper and digital carnet must be activated with customs before travel and on re-entry to the UK.
 This ensures that the digital system mirrors the paper record and is ready for QR scanning.

 Mixed itineraries: For trips that cross multiple countries, some borders may accept digital carnets while others require paper.
 Travellers must plan routes and confirm port participation in advance.